EvoYX/TaskManagementSystemAssignement/README.md

 **Front-end (Client Side)** <br>
 At Client side, we will connect the route from Back-end using **AXIOS** and put it inside the **Service** file.
 The API_URL is the local host url from our backend server. <br>
+Front-end will pass the username parameter to the backend through **AXIOS** & retrieve the data from the database. <br>
 ![image](https://user-images.githubusercontent.com/56182367/182864438-d1b3651d-4a96-44fa-9c02-4c5106cc4ecc.png)
 <br>
 **Note: It is not neccessary to put all the AXIOS link on service file.
 I do not want to write the lengthy axios code on all my react file and make it easier to debug when there's errors/bugs or typo issue.
-Thus, it is just personal preference.**
+Thus, it is just personal preference**
 <br>

 **That all for the full front-end & back-end implementation explaination.
 Thanks for reading :smiling_face_with_three_hearts:**